This is the land adjacent to the Indus River

 Tarkhan after some internal conflicts.

 Arghun clan.
-During the civil war between Shah Husain and Muhammad Isa
+During the civil war between Shah Husain and his nobles

 Tarkhan, Muhammad Isa Tarkhan sent a request for the help to the